 Students are taught in groups of similar abilities with regular assessment in place to ensure that movement between groups occurs when appropriate.

-Pupil progress is regularly assessed by tracking performance and understanding in lessons and also with formal testing at key times in the year.
+Pupil progress is regularly assessed by tracking performance and understanding in lessons and with formal testing at key times in the year.
 Students are encouraged from the start of year 7 to develop their own skills in independent study and revision.
-Project based homework has been introduced this year to help develop this key skill.
-In addition MyMaths has become a useful tool for aiding this and is used for homework tasks.
+In addition, www.MyMaths.co.uk has become a useful tool for aiding this and is used for homework tasks.

-During KS4 the vast majority of students will follow a GCSE course which they will study at either foundation or higher tier.
+During KS4 all students will follow a GCSE course which they will study at either foundation or higher tier.

-We are currently following the OCR syllabus (J567) with year 10 and 11.
-Student progress is tracked carefully and, where appropriate, students may be entered for a GCSE exam during year 10.
+We are currently following the OCR GCSE Mathematics 9-1 syllabus (J560) with years 10 and 11.
+Student progress is tracked carefully to ensure students study at an appropriate level.
 (Other options are made available for the small minority of students for whom the GCSE course is unsuitable.)

-Students who achieve or exceed their GCSE potential at an early stage are given the opportunity to study at a higher level with the AQA Further Mathematics course.
+Students are also given the opportunity to study at a higher level with the AQA Further Mathematics course.
 This course is particularly suited for students who intend to study mathematics at A-Level and beyond but is also valuable for those students who enjoy new challenges and are keen to develop skills in new areas.
 The Further Mathematics course introduces students to areas such as calculus and matrices while extending on their previous algebra and geometry work.